Claim What's Due - Child Benefit and Child Tax Credit

 Make a Claim

 A househusband should claim child benefit as soon as his child is born.
-He can also claim if he adopts a child, if a child comes to live with him, or if the family start to contribute to the cost of looking after a child.
+He can also claim if he adopts a child, if a child comes to live with him.
 Just fill in a claim form and submit the child’s birth or adoption certificate.
 New parents should receive a claim form from the hospital, or it can be completed online at the HM Revenue and Customs website.Child benefit can be paid into a building society, bank, National Savings or Post Office account that accepts direct payment and is paid every four weeks.
 It can be paid weekly to single parents and those on income support or income-based Jobseeker’s Allowance.
 For tax credit purposes, child benefit is not counted as income, but it can affect the amount of other benefits a family receives, including income support, income-based Jobseeker’s Allowance, pension credit, housing or Council Tax benefit and 50-plus employment credit.

 Child Tax Credits